 Trimming and Pruning your Ficus pumila

-The most prominent thing to note about creeping fig is that it grows very aggressively and quickly.
-If it finds a surface that it can cling to, the plant spreads out vertically, otherwise, it spreads horizontally.
-If you want to let it grow randomly, simply fertilizer and water your Ficus pumila.
+The plant spreads out vertically if it finds a surface that it can cling to.
+Otherwise, it spreads horizontally.
+If you want to let it grow randomly, fertilize and water your Ficus pumila.

 On the other hand, if you want the vines to stay compact while also featuring fresh and young leaves, you need to prune your Ficus pumila from time to time.

 What to do when the leaves of your Ficus pumila look pale and exhausted?